orlaithnidhuill-ucd/hst-hrd-assignment/README.md

     ................................................................................................

 Assistance statement;
-I used AI (ChatGPT) and StackOverflow a few times for debugging help and for improving portability (like getting the relative paths right).
+In alignment with academic integrity, I declare that I used AI (ChatGPT) and StackOverflow a few times for debugging help and for improving outputs and portability.
-All the actual logic, parameters, and workflow follow the course Brightspace notebooks, so the work is my own.
+All the actual logic, parameters, and workflow follow the uploaded course Brightspace notebooks, so the work is my own with guidance from Worked Workbooks 1-3.
+Plagarism was avoided where possible.